jirkafm/FullscreenColors-Android/README.md

 # FullscreenColors for Android

-A simple fullscreen application running on Android device.
-When user touch the screen application will draw random color.
-Application can be close button which appears when user will do long touch on a screen.
+A simple fullscreen application showing random colors on Android devices.
+When user touch a screen application will draw random color.
+Application can be terminated by the close button which appears when user will do **long touch** on the screen.

 Requires Android 4.4 or newer.